lm3nitro/Projects/New/Bash/Bash Fundamentals/4-Bash Loops.md

 ```

 ![Pasted image 20241022152455](https://github.com/user-attachments/assets/28c03826-1e5d-4969-8e0c-7ba99b324973)

-Here in the output you can see the exit code of the while loop is 0 which means the control expression is true
+Here in the output I can see the exit code of the `while loop` is 0, which means the control expression is true.

-### `Using until loop`
+3. Using until loop:

 ```bash